cbstodd/colinstodd-com-jekyll/_posts/code/2018-10-11-how-to-install-materialize-css-in-angular.md

   - /blog/post/how-to-install-materialize-css-in-angular-5
 ---

-I've recently been playing with <a href="http://materializecss.com/" target="_blank" rel="noopener">Materialize CSS</a>, and I've been loving it.
+<a href="http://materializecss.com/" target="_blank" rel="noopener">Materialize CSS</a> has been a great tool for quick and elegant front-end development.
 I originally wrote this post to show you how to install the vanilla <a href="http://materializecss.com/" target="_blank" rel="noopener">Materialize CSS</a> in <a href="https://angular.io/" target="_blank" rel="noopener">Angular</a> (<a href="#vanilla-install">still here in the second section <i class="fad fa-level-down-alt"></i></a>) however, I discovered the open source project: <a href="https://sherweb.github.io/ngx-materialize/home" target="_blank" rel="noopener">ngx-materalize</a> and I highly recommend using this package if you are using Materialize CSS with <a href="https://angular.io/" target="_blank" rel="noopener">Angular</a>.
+It may not be as quick to get started, but in the long run you will end up saving a bunch of time and frustration using it's built-in features.
 It makes development much cleaner and easier than the vanilla version.
 Here's how you can install it.

 1. Once you've created your project, open up your terminal and run: